1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 • Take a break after thirty minutes to avoid sore fingers and mental fatigue.

-ʻUkulele Blues Melody Demonstration | Professor Peter
+ʻUkulele Blues | Playing tips and melody demonstration by Professor Peter

-practicingPlay the Melody Now!
+practicing iconPlay the Melody

 Practice the melody of the ʻUkulele Blues until smooth and aligned with the beat.
-Read the music—don't just copy the finger movements in the video.
+Read the music—don't merely copy the finger movements in the video.
 Play along with the audio track or video to help shore up your rhythm.

 Ukulele_blues_uke_tab